 For many RAs, including Sarah Karboski, ’21, Move-In is their favorite day of the year.

 “The Residence Life staff trains and works hard to make sure everything is in order and to ensure that we are prepared for the year,” said Resident Karboski.
 “As an RA, my role on Move-In Day is welcoming new students and helping with the first steps of their move-in process.”

 Support continues throughout the year

-Meredith’s student advisers are also among the first people new students meet and get to know on campus.
-Each student adviser is paired with a faculty adviser and assigned to a group of eight to ten students.
-These upper-class student advisers help incoming students make a smooth transition to Meredith, guiding them to various events throughout Orientation such as the honor code ceremony and the president’s dinner at Massey House.
+Meredith’s student advisors are also among the first people new students meet and get to know on campus.
+Each student advisor is paired with a faculty advisor and assigned to a group of eight to ten students.
+These upper-class student advisors help incoming students make a smooth transition to Meredith, guiding them to various events throughout Orientation such as the honor code ceremony and the president’s dinner at Massey House.

-Abby Crooks, ’20, is now chief student adviser.
+Abby Crooks, ’20, is now chief student advisor.
 She enjoys helping new students transition to Meredith.

 Alumnae Return to Support New Meredith Angels

 Alumnae volunteers were distributing gifts from the Alumnae Association and water in the residence halls as well as staffing water tents and serving sno cones.

 President Allen notes that alumnae are eager to be part of Move-In Day as well, which illustrates the strong connections between Meredith students and alumnae.